What's happened

 What the papers say

-The articles from The New Arab, Al Jazeera, and France 24 all report on the same match, emphasizing PSG's early lead and Flamengo's resilience.
-While all sources agree on the final score and key moments, The New Arab highlights Luis Enrique's comments on PSG's year of success, whereas Al Jazeera and France 24 focus more on the match details and VAR decisions.
-The differences in tone reflect each outlet's perspective: The New Arab offers a more celebratory tone, while the others provide detailed match analysis.
-This contrast underscores the varied narratives around the game, with some emphasizing PSG's achievements and others highlighting Flamengo's dogged performance.
+The articles from The New Arab, Al Jazeera, and France 24 all report on the match, emphasizing PSG's lead, Flamengo's resilience, and Safonov's crucial save.
+While all sources agree on the final score and key events, The New Arab highlights Luis Enrique's comments on PSG's year of success, whereas Al Jazeera and France 24 focus more on the match details.
+The coverage from all three outlets underscores the competitive nature of the final and the significance of Flamengo's dogged display against European champions, with no notable contradictions among them.

 How we got here